 Hannah and Samuel

-God answers Hannah’s anguished prayers for a son, and she dedicates Samuel to the Lord's service.
-Samuel grows wise, becoming Israel's judge and leading prophet.
+God answers Hannah’s prayers for a son, whom she dedicates to the Lord.
+Samuel grows wise and becomes a prophet and leader in Israel.

 The Tragedy of Saul